 Human Resources is closed to walk-in visitors beginning March 18, 2020.
 Due to the impacts of COVID-19, the HR Office is operating with reduced on-site staffing.

-For additional guidance to staff and supervisors on continuing work during COVID-19 impacts, see the March 24, 2020 memo.
+For additional guidance to staff and supervisors on continuing work during COVID-19 impacts, see the Guidance for Staff and Supervisors during COVID-19 Impacts.

 These times may cause additional stress and/or feelings of uncertainty.
 Our Academic and Staff Assistance Program (ASAP) remains operational to support the health and well-being of faculty, staff, and family members.